TheBerlinMan/Blackjack/readme.md

 ![Alt text](blackjack.png)

-The object of the game is to win money by creating card totals higher than those of the dealer's hand but not exceeding 21, or by stopping at a total in the hope that the dealer will "bust" (draw higher than 21).
+The objective of the game is to win money by creating card totals higher than those of the dealer's hand but not exceeding 21, or by stopping at a total in the hope that the dealer will "bust" (draw higher than 21).
 On their turn the player can choose to "hit" (take a card) or "stand" (end their turn and stop without taking a card).

 Number cards count as their number, the jack, queen, and king ("face cards" or "pictures") count as 10, and aces count as either 1 or 11 according to the player's choice.
 If the total hand value exceeds 21 points, the hand busts, and all bets on it immediately lose.